zischknall/BohleBots_BNO055/README.md

 # BohleBots_BNO055

 ## Description
 This library is intended for the BNO055 9-axis absolute orientation sensor.
 With this library you can use your BNO055 as a fast and simple compass.
-It provides functions for reading the heading and the heading relative to a point.
-It also provides functions for detecting an impact as well as saving and loading sensor offsets.
+It provides functions for reading the heading of the compass and circumventing the automatic recalibration of the sensor on impacts.
+It was designed to be simple and faster than the Adafruit library for the BNO055.

-## Public Functions
+## Functions
+**`startBNO(impact, forward)`** enables you to use the compass by enabling High-G interrupt and putting it into NDOF fusion output mode.
+Impact accepts an integer from 0-255 and regulates the threshold for the impact detection.
+Forward accepts a bool and enables interrupt pin forwarding when true.

+`getHeadingAuto(address)` outputs the current heading as an 16-bit signed integer and automatically reloads the calibration offsets stored in the specified eeprom address if an impact occurred.

+`getRLHeadingAuto(address)` outputs the current heading relative to the reference point (from 180 to -180) as an 16-bit signed integer and automatically reloads the calibration offsets stored in the specified eeprom address if an impact occurred.

-`getHeading()` outputs the current heading as a 16-bit signed integer.
+`getHeading()` outputs the current heading as an 16-bit signed integer.

-`getImpact()` returns true if a High-G interrupt occurred.
+`getImpact()` returns true if an High-G interrupt (impact) occurred.

 `isCalibrated()` returns true if everything on the BNO055 is on the highest calibration level.